bloominstituteoftechnology/DS-Unit-3-Sprint-3-Productization-and-Cloud/work_notes.md

 - **what was the most challenging part about the work today, and why?**

   - Figuring out how flask connects everything together canbe tricky.
 Especially when setting new routes and making them work well with layouts to display exactly what you want.
 A little mispelling or mis-named variable can throw you into a loop as well.

+# Day 4: Deplying Web app on Heroku
+- **what went well**

+  - The app is fully deployed and works well.
+Sent link to some people, and no one had issues with the expected capabilities.
+So that is cool.

+- **what was particularly interesting about the topic today?**

+  - The fact that people anywhere in the world can see what I have created after today is pretty amazing to me.
+I know the internet has made this possible for a while now.
+But creating an app from scratch (kind of) and deploying it, and having it work is pretty gratifying.

+- **What was the most challengning part about the work today, and why?**

+  - Debugging the deployment of the heroku app is hard.
+Mostly because I am not used to the errors that it spits out at me.
+I am sure with more experience, the intuition of where things are going wrong will improve.
+But to begin with, it felt like hitting a bunch of road blocks with no detour signs easily available.
+Making sure that the right environment is set up for the app is pretty tricky to for me.
+All things that are hard to grasp when it is the first time being exposed to them.